Regulations

 EUBarometer data shows a correlation between the availability of smoke-free nicotine alternatives and lower smoking rates, notably in Sweden and the UK.
 However, the UK, under Prime Minister Rishi Sunak, is enacting stricter regulations on vaping, indicating a shifting stance on nicotine products.

-The EU Commission’s perspective
+The Commission’s perspective

 The European Commission, under the leadership of Commissioner Stella Kyriakides, is approaching the popularity of nicotine pouches with caution, viewing them as a potential public health concern.
 The Commission is contemplating revisions to EU tobacco laws, which could significantly impact nicotine pouch regulation, as indicated in unconfirmed reports from Politico.